 Forbidden to engage in commercial activity or sell grain.

 Forcibly converted to the majority religion on pain of death if they refused.

 Children taken from the families and raised in the majority religion, never to see their parents again

 For anyone who has any familiarity with the islamic attitudes of hate and intolerance toward the Yahudiym in this present day, they may immediately think that islam was the source of the above instances of persecution.
 Even though all of these practices were and STILL ARE the law of islamic nations concerning the Yahudiym, the source of those listed above date from the so-called Christian Church of the fourth century of the common era.
 These atrocities continued in the states directly controlled by the Roman Catholic Church well into the 1800's, and some are found in certain areas of the "old country" even today.

-Unhappily, the attitudes that caused this treatment of the people of our Savior has not abated in the minds of many so-called Christians and even though they have the same rights in most Western Countries as do other citizens, that attitude still results in many atrocities being perpetrated against them, such as synagogue burnings, public beatings, and things of that nature in countries that have laws on the books concerning "freedom of religion."
+Unhappily, the attitudes that caused this treatment of the people of our Savior has not abated in the minds of many so-called Christians and even though they have the same rights in most Western Countries as do other citizens, that attitude still results in many atrocities being peretrated against them, such as their places of assembly being burned down, public beatings, and things of that nature in countries that have laws on the books concerning "freedom of religion."
 Of course, some of the time, when those perpetrators are identified and arrested, they now usually face criminal or civil charges in the courts of that country.
 That does not help the attitude that caused the problem to begin with though.